 Look at the scoring criteria and the suggestions for length of proposals in the announcment - it's a balance.
 Proposals are ranked based on likelihood of success as revealed in responses to the scoring criteria elements.
 In general, significant technical details indicates greater understanding of the category and would underscore competence in the technical approach.

 Q. We are preparing the budget for the CAP application and have a question on the instructions for SF-424A (page 3, Section A – Budget Summary Lines…).
 Does the program we are applying to not require functional or activity breakdown or does it?

 The SF-424A is only a summary form.
 As a separate attachement, you must provide a detailed budget breakdown as follows (this is from page 10 in the announcement):

 As an attachment to the project narrative, please provide more budget details than are required under the SF 424A form.
 The budget format guide included in Attachment C can be used to include the following information, separating the CAP funds and the in-kind match.

 Salaries and Wages.
 List names, positions, and rate of compensation.
 This should only include personnel actively involved in the project.
-If contract employees are hired, include their total time, rate of compensation, job titles, and roles.
+If contract employees are to be hired, include their total time, rate of compensation, job titles, and roles.

 Fringe Benefits.
 Propose your rates/amounts.
 If rates are audit approved, include copy of the audit agreement and/or the name of the audit agency.